MosesOdary/sorting_algorithms/README.md

     How to select the best sorting algorithm for a given input What is a stable sorting algorithm

-Also of Note is to understand the implementation of the following:
+Also of Note is to understand the implementation of the following, using C code:

     O(1)
     O(n)